 FDA Updates Guidance on Ethanol for Use in Hand Sanitizers

-In light of the ongoing COVID-19 pandemic, on August 7th, 2020 the FDA once again updated its guidance for its “nonbinding recommendations” for the manufacture of hand sanitizers.
-The guidance document is titled “Temporary Policy for Preparation of Certain Alcohol-Based Hand Sanitizer Products During the Public Health Emergency (COVID-19)” and can be viewed in .pdf format by clicking on the title above.
-This specific guidance did not change the overall recommended composition of contaminants in ethanol, but added some additional limits for products that fail to meet the 300 ppm limit on “all other impurities”.
-According to the new guidance, if ethanol meets the other criteria of Table 1 within the document (and shown below for convenience) then users and manufacturers can consider additional limits on other impurities that are now shown in Table 2 (also added below for convenience).
+In light of the COVID-19 pandemic, the FDA updated its guidance for its “nonbinding recommendations” for hand sanitizer manufacturing on August 7th, 2020.
+The document is titled “Temporary Policy for Preparation of Certain Alcohol-Based Hand Sanitizer Products During the Public Health Emergency (COVID-19).”
+The guidance didn’t change the overall recommended contaminant levels in ethanol.
+It added limits for products exceeding 300 ppm of “all other impurities.”
+The new guidance states that if ethanol meets Table 1 criteria, users can consider additional impurity limits.
+These additional limits are listed in Table 2 for convenience.

 Table 1